 This course is designed to aid students in developing rudimentary skills in self-defense.
 Emphasis is placed on stances, blocks, punches, and kicks as well as non-physical means of self-defense.
 Upon completion, students should be able to demonstrate basic self-defense techniques of a physical and non-physical nature.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.